flnzba/oetv-tennis-analytics/README.md

 ## TODOs
 - [x] Create a Streamlit App
 - [x] Create a SQLite Database
+- [ ] Scrape all data from the ÖTV Website approx 93k players - currently break at 62k
-- [ ] Find a way to design nice dashboard (streamlit and py libraries are not that beautiful)
+- [x] Find a way to design nice dashboard (streamlit and py libraries are not that beautiful)
-- [ ] Dockerize the application and deploy
+- [x] Dockerize the application
+- [ ] Add more analytics
+- [ ] Deploy on VPS with custom domain
 - [ ] Pydantic -> Load Data directly to DB -> JSON Formatting problems
-   - [ ] Load Data from Db instead of JSON
+   - [x] Load Data from Db instead of JSON
    - [x] "O'Brien" is destroying the json file
    - [x] "D'ans" is destroying the json file
-- [ ] Optimize Main Loop to crawl dynamically more than 8000 items
+- [x] Optimize Main Loop to crawl dynamically more than 8000 items
-- [ ] Add more visualizations
+- [x] Add more visualizations